Mordovia Arena: Construction

 Construction of the final fifth floor began in December 2015.

 The walls and roof are made from a single shell of perforated metal panels in solar colours.
 These are supposed to represent warmth and hospitality.
 The galvanised roof base is made from profiled sheets that will have insulation and membrane coating laid over the top.

 Construction on the stadium was completed in April 2018.

-Rules of conduct

-When attending matches, spectators are advised to remember: